premchander-revature/interviewquestions/angular-questions/10-Pipes.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-An interface that is implemented by pipes in order to perform a transformation.
+`PipeTransform` interface that is implemented by pipes in order to perform a transformation.
 Angular invokes the `transform` method with the value of a binding as the first argument, and any parameters as the second argument in list form.

 </blockquote>
 </details>